harvard-library/aspace-import-excel/user_documentation/USER_DOCUMENTATION.md

 ## Using the Template to Create a Spreadsheet

+The Excel Spreadsheet template is at https://github.com/harvard-library/aspace-import-excel/blob/master/templates/aspace_import_excel_template.xlsx .

+Use **Save as**  *(your new filename}*.xlsx to begin creating your spreadsheet.

 The template is designed to be flexible enough to accommodate different workflows.
+The first row is the place where you can put identifying information, such as "Foo Collection".

 As long as you **don't edit** the **row** marked *"ArchivesSpace field code"*, you may hide, delete, or rearrange **columns** to suit your workflow.
 Indeed, you will see that there are a few already-hidden columns; these are not currently used, but may be used in future enhancements.